goerz/float_parsers/README.markdown

     Exact Decimal = + 2^(0) * (0x13333333333333 * 2^(-52))
                   = 1.1999999999999999555910790149937383830547332763671875

+You can give multiple values at once, and "special" values are handled
+properly:

     $>./parse_dp_float.py -- "7fef ffff ffff ffff"  "8000 0000 0000 0000" "0.33333" "fff0 0000 0000 0000"